jlszn/licence-key-generator/README.md

 2. App - an entrypoint
 3. Decoder - an object that consists of methods used for decoding and validation of a key.
 4. Encoder - an object that consists of methods used for key generation.
+4. Messages - an object that contains different useful messages and strings

 #### Additional documentation